Boris Set to End Supremacy of EU Law in Days -

 Boris has directed Stephen Barclay to sign the official order to end EU law’s supremacy in Britain, a move that Steve Baker described to The Times as “absolutely totemic”, proving Boris is “willing to leave on a fixed date with no question of extension.
 It’s the do-or-die pledge in black and white”.
 Just one of the many jobs May never got round to doing…

 Whilst MPs voted for the EU Withdrawal Act in 2018, which repealed the original legislation making us members of the EEC, it required a “commencement order” to come into force, which Barclay is expected to sign imminently.
-Not only does the Government’s move show Boris is totally serious in his Brexit pledge, but it does not involve MPs – meaning Remainers in Parliament cannot interfere with the process.
+Not only does the Government’s move show Boris is totally serious in his Brexit pledge, since it does not involve MPs – by which Guido means Remainers – Parliament cannot interfere with the process.
 Surprise surprise, Dominic Grieve is not happy.
 The Tories’ wannabe Remoaner in Chief begrudgingly admitted that he can’t stop the order being signed.
 He’s reduced to admitting he will have to try to reverse it retrospectively…